Michigan court stops 2-week absentee ballot extension

 DETROIT (AP) — Absentee ballots must arrive by Election Day to be counted, the Michigan Court of Appeals said Friday, blocking a 14-day extension that had been ordered by a lower court and embraced by key Democratic officials.

-The appeals court, in a 3-0 opinion, said any changes must rest with the Legislature, not the judiciary.
+The Republican-appointed appeals court judges, in a 3-0 opinion, said any changes must rest with the Legislature, not the judiciary.

 Absentee ballot extensions ordered by judges in Wisconsin and Indiana have also been overturned by higher courts.